sparkflows/sparkflows-docs/docs/aws/admin-guide/ecs-fargate-sparkflows-deployment/configuration.rst

 Step 4 : Configure Service
 -------------------
 Select the tasks, application load balancer and target groups to deploy the service.
+In your cluster, select Create in services.
+Keep everything as default in Environment section.
+In the Deployment Configuration section, select Family as the one created while creating the cluster, and continue as shown below.

   .. figure:: ../../../_assets/aws/ecs-fargate-sparkflows-deployment/ecs-service.png
      :alt: aws